Yshaul2000/DBProject_7061_3114/README.md

 ![Before](images/Stage2/D1.jpg)

 ### ❌ DELETE 2: Delete employees with salary between 70,000 and 90,000

+📘 **Background**: An internal audit flagged a suspicious salary range (70k–90k) for employees with unclear roles.
+✅ **Benefit**: Quickly removes potentially fraudulent or incorrect employee entries during a cleanup phase.

 ```sql
 DELETE FROM Employees
 WHERE salary between 70000 and 90000;